irobinson/DnnClientResourceLogger/README.md

 ﻿Client Resource Admin
 =====================

-This is an administrative module for DNN 6.1 that provides a user interface for key settings for managing CSS/JS resources.
-It allows a DNN SuperUser to update their web.config through the UI instead of editing the web.config by hand.
+This is a logging provider for the Client Dependency Framework to log debug, info, warning, and error messages to the DotNetNuke event viewer.
+At time of writing the CDF project logs the following events (and with this module these events are now noted in the DNN Event log):

+* "Could not load file contents" (BaseCompositeFileProcessingProvider and CompositeFileProcessingProvider)
+* "Could not load file contents.
+Domain is not white-listed" (BaseCompositeFileProcessingProvider)
+* "Could not write file contents to stream" (CompositeFileProcessingProvider)
+* "No bytes were returned" when looking for the file map (CompositeDependencyHandler)
+* "No bytes were returned 5 attempts" Fatal (CompositeDependencyHandler)
+* ClientDependency handler path is null (CompositeDependencyHandler)

+As you can see, it's mostly useful for finding out if there is trouble getting individual files into a composite file.

 Installation
 ------------
 Download the latest installable module package from the "ModulePackages" folder.
-Both Install and Source are installable through the DNN UI, Source just includes the C# code-behind.
+Both Install and Source are installable through the DNN UI, Source just includes the C# code.

 Usage
 -----